 git branch -D my_branch git push origin --delete my_branch

 From here, to kick the process off again simply checkout master, create a new branch, rinse and repeat.
-It is important to note that just because your changes are now in the main repository, it does not mean they have reached user yet.
-Generally a release is a bunching together of many PR’s into a single public release.
+It is important to note that just because your changes are now in the main repository, it does not mean they have reached users just yet.
+Generally, a release is a bunching together of many PR’s into a single public release.
+There may be more work needed around testing or documentation to be done for the wider release.
+A perfect time to roll up your sleeves for another outing.

 Open source is both thrilling and mostly a joy to do.
 Using the information above it should be easy, with some practice, to get working on some cool and interesting projects.
-It’s important to remember that everyone in open source started the same way.
+It’s important to remember that everyone in open source started the same way, all you need to do is make the first step.
+You can also check out some of the Open source projects we maintain.